Leo (2023 Indian film): Plot

 In 1999, after Harold returns to India upon completing his education in Canada, he begins manufacturing and selling a stimulant drug named Datura, using Antony's failing tobacco factory Das & Co as a front organization.
 Antony's twin children Leo and Elisa assist the brothers in their activities.
 Antony is also a staunch believer of occult practices and engages in human sacrifices to succour their business.
-During a celebration, Antony is told by an occult priest that sacrificing one of his children will grant him enormous success; he chooses Elisa and urges Leo to cooperate but he strongly resists and fights Antony and Harold.
+During a celebration, Antony is told by an occult priest that sacrificing one of his children will grant him enormous success; he chooses Elisa and urges Leo to cooperate, but he strongly resists and fights Antony and Harold.
 In the process, he sets the drugs on fire but fails to protect Elisa from getting killed by Harold.
 She pleads with him to abandon the business and lead a peaceful life, before dying.
-Leo is shot by Antony and presumed dead.
+Leo is then shot by Antony and is presumed dead since.

-Joshy and Sathya are convinced that Leo and Parthi are not the same.
+On hearing this, Joshy is convinced that Parthi is not Leo, while Sathya is also convinced the same.
 Parthi discerns that Sathya is suspecting his identity and confronts her but they eventually reconcile.
 Antony informs Parthi that he has kidnapped Siddhu and that he is going to be sacrificed.
 Parthi and Napoleon give chase to Antony and his men; Parthi successfully subdues them and kills Antony but does not find Siddhu, who is revealed to have been held captive by Harold at Das & Co.

 After Harold agrees to return Siddhu in exchange for Antony's corpse, Parthi takes the latter alone to Das & Co, but realises that Harold has double-crossed him by sending henchmen to murder Sathya and Chintu.
 While Joshy, Napoleon and the hyena protect Sathya and Chintu by killing the henchmen, Parthi fights Harold and subsequently holds him at gunpoint.
 Harold finally agrees that Parthi is not Leo and assures no harm to him and his family.
-Parthi laughs loudly and confirms he is Leo before shooting Harold dead and rescuing Siddhu.
-While torching Das & Co, Parthi asserts that he has done nothing good to be remembered as Leo and that anyone who knows his identity must die or already be dead, recalling that he admitted the truth to Antony before killing him.
+However, Parthi laughs loudly and confirms he is Leo before shooting Harold dead and rescuing Siddhu.
+While torching Das & Co, Parthi asserts that he has done nothing good as Leo, and that anyone who knows his identity must die or already be dead, recalling that he admitted the truth to Antony before killing him.

 While back in Theog, Parthi receives a phone call.
-The anonymous caller (Note: Agent Vikram from Vikram (2022).) tells him that he knows his true identity and contends that destroying his family's factory will not make society drug-free, imploring him to join his mission and correctly surmises that Parthi might have recognised him by now, following which he sighs in exasperation.
+The anonymous caller (Note: Agent Vikram from Vikram (2022).) tells him that he knows he is Leo and contends that destroying his family's factory will not make society drug-free, imploring him to join his mission and correctly surmises that Parthi might have recognised him by now, following which he sighs in exasperation.